-In March 2023, the Federal Bureau of Investigation (FBI) released the most recent statistics on hate crimes.
-These data showed that 2021 was the highest year on record for reported hate crimes since the FBI began publishing the data in 1991.
+In October 2023, the Federal Bureau of Investigation (FBI) released the most recent statistics on hate crimes.
+These data showed that 2022 was the highest year on record for reported hate crimes since the FBI began publishing the data in 1991.
+This marks the third consecutive year of record-high reports of hate crimes.
 But because law enforcement agencies do not have to report any data on hate crimes to the FBI, this is not the full picture.
-In fact, 2021 had the lowest amount of participation from law enforcement agencies since 2012.
+In fact, 2022 had the lowest amount of participation from law enforcement agencies since 2012.
 Even though the most recent data show the highest number of reported hate crimes on record, we know the reality is far worse.

 Tragically, since 2015, reported hate crimes have nearly doubled.
-The Trump candidacy empowered white nationalists and provided them with a platform3 - one they had been seeking with renewed intensity since the historic election of America's first Black president in 2008.
+The Trump candidacy empowered white nationalists and provided them with a platform - one they had been seeking with renewed intensity since the historic election of America's first Black president in 2008.
 Since 2015, communities across the country have experienced some of the most violent and deadliest years for hate in modern history.

 Today's political climate is highly charged.
-From white supremacist and anti-government movements coalescing and moving more into the political mainstream, to conspiracy theories circulating online and public officials amplifying hate, there are few - if any - signs that tensions will lessen.
+From white supremacist and anti-government movements coalescing and moving more into the political mainstream, to conspiracy theories circulating online, to the amplification of hate by public officials, there are few - if any - signs that tensions will lessen.
 Movements grounded in attempts to whitewash history and deny the rights of the LGBTQ+ community have turned hate into campaign platforms.
+Furthermore, the most recent outbreak of violence in the Middle East has created a climate of increased hate targeting Arab, Jewish, and Muslim Americans.
+This is a climate that has been exploited by white supremacists seeking to further their hateful agendas.

-Contributing to this climate are social media companies that have not internalized the lessons of the past and have set the stage for a 2024 election year that is at least as toxic online as past elections.
-Platforms have policies in place that curb and prevent the spread of hate and voting disinformation, but they do not consistently enforce them.4 Furthermore, major platforms have cut back or eliminated their trust and safety staff and hollowed out protections against hate incitements on their platforms.
+Contributing to the increase in hate are social media companies that have not internalized the lessons of the past and have set the stage for a 2024 election year that is at least as toxic online as past elections.
+Platforms have policies in place that curb and prevent the spread of hate and voting disinformation, but they do not consistently enforce them.
+In the last year, platforms have further cut back on enforcing disinformation, reduced or eliminated their trust and safety staff, and hollowed out protections against hate incitements on their platforms.